-For outdoor storage, the following calculations may assist in determining the amount of space needed to store tyres at your facility.
+For outdoor storage, the following calculations provides an example that may assist in determining the amount of space needed to store tyres at your facility.
+Note:This example is based upon the Queensland maximum allowable tyre pile size in an outdoor setting.